Output format specification

 salmon’s GZipWriter::writeBootstrap<double>.

-names.tsv.gz— uncompressed payload is the transcript names, tab-separated on a single line terminated by a newline, in index order.bootstraps.gz— uncompressed payload is rawf64little-endian values with no header:n_replicatessamples written contiguously, each sample beingnum_valid_targetsvalues in index order.
+names.tsv.gz— uncompressed payload is the transcript names, tab-separated on a single line terminated by a newline, in the same order and set as thequant.sfrows: decoy references are excluded and sub-k“short” transcripts are included (always 0).
+Aligns positionally with bothquant.sfandbootstraps.gz.bootstraps.gz— uncompressed payload is rawf64little-endian values with no header:n_replicatessamples written contiguously, each sample beingnum_valid_targetsvalues inquant.sfrow order (decoys excluded, shorts included).
 Total length =n_replicates × num_valid_targets × 8bytes.samp_typeinmeta_info.jsonrecords whether the replicates arebootstraporgibbs.
+Available in both mapping-based and alignment-based (-a) quantification.

 cmd_info.json / lib_format_counts.json (JSON)